Sophie was in her final year at university when her aunt Becky was taken into hospital with complications related to her type 1 diabetes.

 Starting 2017 was rough.
-Shortly before New Year, my Auntie Becky was admitted to hospital – she had Type 1 diabetes and had many issues related to it, sadly hospital visits weren’t uncommon.
-Diabetes had caused her to lose almost all of her sight, one of her legs from below the knee, ulcers, double kidney failure, you name it, but she always came out fighting, and always with a smile and a joke in tow.
+Shortly before New Year, my aunty Becky was admitted to hospital.
+She had type 1 diabetes and had many issues related to it, so sadly hospital visits weren’t uncommon.
+Diabetes had caused her to lose almost all of her sight, one of her legs from below the knee, ulcers, double kidney failure.
+You name it, but she always came out fighting, and always with a smile and a joke in tow.

-I found my local pool which during my first session had a 50m pool (Olympic sized!), I managed 1000m and was beyond exhausted, every limb ached, I felt quite dejected.
-But then I decided to try a different length lane – 28m to be exact.
+I found my local pool which during my first session had a 50m pool (Olympic sized).
+I managed 1000m and was beyond exhausted, every limb ached.
+I felt quite dejected but I decided to try a different length lane – 28m to be exact.
 I found this put less pressure on my body and I felt more at ease, I could go more at my own pace and in time I’d gradually get faster.
 By the end of Swim22 I could swim 1 mile in 57 minutes.
 And thanks to some wonderful work colleagues, family and friends I surpassed my £100 target as well, I was on cloud nine!

-The icing on the cake was my cousin Dan when he saw I’d completed the challenge he said ‘Well done Sophie.
-You should be proud of yourself as I know my mum would have been’ I can’t even begin to explain how that made me feel, one little sentence made my 3 month challenge all worth it.
+The icing on the cake was my cousin Dan when he saw I’d completed the challenge he said "Well done Sophie.
+You should be proud of yourself as I know my mum would have been".
+I can’t even begin to explain how that made me feel, one little sentence made my three-month challenge all worth it.

 The more I swam, the happier I began to feel, the more I swam, the more motivated I became.
 It gave me focus, and brought back a lot of confidence that had faded in the previous months, it really helped in my final push to finish university.

-I promised that every year it takes place, I will join in with Swim22, and I’ve already signed up for a second time and started fundraising.
-I’ve set myself an even bigger challenge, I want to double what I did this year – I want to swim 44 miles rather than 22.
+I promised that every year it takes place, I will join in with Swim22.
+I’ve already signed up for a second time and started fundraising.
+I’ve set myself an even bigger challenge, I want to double what I did this year.
+I want to swim 44 miles rather than 22.
 That’s the equivalent of swimming the English Channel and back.